yiisoft/form/docs/guide/en/field-methods.md

 ### `autoFocus()`

-Focus on the control (put cursor into it) when the page loads.
+Focus on the button when the page loads.
 Only one form element could be in focus at the same time.

 ```php
 echo \Yiisoft\Form\Field\Button::widget()->autofocus();